 Why are chia seeds healthy?

-- Non-dairy milk – I like using almond or coconut milk.
+- Non-dairy milk โ I like using almond milk or coconut milk but any dairy-free milk will work.

-- Berries – I used a mixture of strawberries, blueberries and raspberries.
+- Berries โ I used a mixture of strawberries, blueberries and raspberries.
 Either fresh or frozen works for this recipe!
+You could also sub in different berries like blackberries or mulberries.

-- Maple syrup – just a hint of this natural sweetener to balance the berries.
+- Maple syrup โ just a hint of this natural sweetener to balance the berries.
+Honey or agave works too.

 Fresh or Frozen Berries?

-For this recipe, either works!
+For this berry chia pudding recipe, either works!
 I personally like the consistency of fresh berries but frozen berries work just as well.
 I do find that if I use fresh blueberries, I get more flavor if I mash them up a bit before adding to the mixture.

 How to Make Berry Chia Pudding

-STEP 1: Mix together all ingredients in a large bowl or mason jar.
+STEP 1: Stir together all ingredients in a large bowl or mason jar.
 If you mix in a large bowl, transfer the mixture to a storage container with an airtight lid.

 STEP 2: Store in the refrigerator overnight or for at least 8 hours to let the chia seeds absorb the liquid and flavor.